Nature like nowhere else

 - Adventure capital of the world – Birthplace of the Bungee Jump, Zorbing, Jetboating

-- Wine – Ideal growing conditions and climate makes some of the worlds best white wine
+- Wine – Ideal growing conditions and climate makes some of the worlds best white wine at vineyards you can also visit across the country!

 - The Maori Culture – A rich, interesting culture who’s presence is still felt in daily New Zealand life.